Hannah Palmer’s ‘Better When Wet’ Update Is Bringing Instagram To Its Knees

 “HANNAH HOW”

 Oddly, another user told Hannah that “you’re [sic] body doesn’t make sense.”
 It came promptly corrected by a likely irate fan – “your,” they replied with an alien emoji.
 Other comments see Palmer called a “goddess.”
-One simply replied: “Good god!”
+One simply replied, “Good god!”
 Despite largely appearing dedicated to the blonde dominating their feeds, not all comments make a beeline for Hannah’s physique.
 One fan did pick up on the caption, per their comment.

 “The caption”